leighklotz/llamafiles/README.md

 - llm.sh - the base script that others call

 ## user programs
-- help.sh - CLI for Linux help
+- help.sh - CLI for Linux help - cann't be shortened to 'help' in bash
+- ask.sh - like 'help.sh -m $1' - can be shortened to 'ask' in bash
 - machelp.sh - CLI for Mac help
 - summarize.sh - CLI to summarize a hyperlink
 - help-commit.sh - CLI to run `git diff` and produce a commit message